qkafae/grow-a-fucking-garden/README.md

 # Grow A Fucking Garden 🌱
 > This project is not yet complete !!!!
-Estiimated alpha release 22/7/2025
+Estiimated alpha release idk

-This is Grow A Garden, but made more casual, and into a CLI (Command Line Interface)
+This is Grow A Garden (concept), but made more casual, and into a CLI (Command Line Interface) I've implemented a lot of new things:
+- plants (duh)
+- mastery
+- shop w/ rotation
+- very chill game

 # Supported Devices 💻
 - OS: *MacOS High Sierra*, Windows 8.1 or later